Keeping Franklin, Ohio's stories alive!

 Rent the museum

 The Harding Museum is a unique place to have a holiday party or an event throughout the year.
 The main floor of the building can be rented for a three-hour get-together for forty or fewer participants for $150.
 Learn more.

 Thank you to WesBanco, our 2022/3 admissions sponsor.

 Support has been provided by Ohio Humanities, the National Endowment for the Humanities, and the federal American Rescue Plan Act of 2021.

-Thank you to Middletown Community Foundation for its generous support for our chimney repair projects.
+Thank you to Middletown Community Foundation for its generous support for our chimney repair projects and installation and upgrades of our outdoor stair railings.